Ena224/enaAiTry-V2-Reminder/README.md

 💻 Runs Fully on Your Local Machine – No cloud dependencies, just your Node server and browser.

-⚡ Gemini 2.5 Integration – Uses the latest Google Generative AI model for text and image content generation.
+⚡ Gemini 2.5 Integration – Uses the latest Google Generative AI model for text and image generation.

 🛠️ Tech Stack
 Layer	Technology